BMW i8 Coupe engines, drive & performance

 There’s not much feel through the steering though, so you might find it difficult to judge when the grip will run out.
 Push too hard into a roundabout and you will find the limit, but the BMW feels benign and doesn’t bite you if you get a little too exuberant.

-No matter what speed you’re at, the i8 feels firm.
+No matter what speed you’re at, the i8 feels stiff.
 It’s a sports car, so to contain lean the suspension is on the harder side – and riding on 20-inch wheels if you hit a bump in town or on a faster A-road it can occasionally send a thud through the car’s structure.
-With adjustable suspension dampers fitted as standard, select Sport mode and things firm up slightly more still.
+However, with adjustable suspension dampers fitted as standard it doesn't get too crashy or jarring, and for such a rigid, performance-focussed car it's well controlled and more than comfortable enough for daily use.